revaturelabs/TrialoftheTitans/README.md

 # Trial of the Titans
-Gamified LMS built on the Salesforce platform.
+Gamified LMS built on the Salesforce platform